Last Updated on October 26, 2020

 3. American Eskimo – Is a member of the Spitz family that originated in Germany.
 Because of their white fluffy coat, they are sometimes called, “Cloud Spitz”.
 They have a short, dense undercoat and they shed constantly.

 4. Cardigan Welsh and Pembroke Welsh Corgi – These little guys were bred to be cattle dogs, referred to as heelers.
 They nip at the cattle’s heels to keep them moving.
 They have waterproof, short thick double coats that shed constantly and shed seasonally twice a year.

 5. Chow Chow – This breed was a favorite of Chinese emperors.
 Chow Chows have a thick double coat that sheds heavily seasonally.
 Their coat can be smooth or rough.

-6. German Shepherd – Is one of the most intelligent dog breeds.
-They usually have a medium length fur coat that typically “blow out” their coat twice a year, they also shed regularly.
+6. German Shepherd – This is one of the most intelligent dog breeds.
+They usually have a medium-length fur coat that typically “blow out” their coat twice a year, they also shed regularly.

 7. Labrador Retriever – Labs are smart and loyal dogs that originated on the island of Newfoundland off the coast of Canada.
 They have a thick, water-repellant double coat that constantly sheds.

 8. Golden Retriever – Goldens usually make wonderful family dogs.
 Retrievers have a thick water-repellant double coat that sheds heavily twice a year.
 They also shed moderately on a continuous basis.

 9. Saint Bernard – The Saint Bernard is referred to as the genial giant of the Swiss Alps.
 Their coat can be short or long hair and are seasonal shedders.

 10. Pomeranians – Spunky Pomeranians are descendants of the German Spitz.
 They have a thick double coat that sheds constantly and sheds heavily twice seasonally.